acciojob/3-sum-better/README.md

 # 3 sum

-### Create a webpage that describes your favorite holiday destination.
-The webpage should include the following elements:
 # Instructions

 Given an array S of n integers, find three integers in S such that the sum is closest to a given number, target.